social-science-data-editors/guidance/guidance-reproducible-gis-analysis.md

 ## Shapefiles

 The typical input to any GIS system is a set of files collectively referred to as "[shapefiles](https://en.wikipedia.org/wiki/Shapefile)".
-These are often distributed as ZIP archives, but for any given proje ct, are generally within a separate directory.
+These are often distributed as ZIP archives, but for any given project, are generally within a separate directory.
 There are at least three *mandatory* files, ending in `shp`, `shx`, and `dbf`.
 The latter is the actual data being projected onto a map (in dBase IV format), and can be created and manipulated by other programs as well, including Stata, R, and Python.
 The `shp` file is the information about shapes on a map ("features").
 Many features can be combined, using GIS programs.

 ## Reproducibility principles